Lake Accotink: Recreation

 The park has bikes, canoes, paddleboats, and rowboats available for rent.
 Visitors can also ride tour boats, or walk or run the 3.75 mi trail loop around the lake.
 Other trails stretch beyond the park and connect to the Cross County Trail, with its running trails and mountain biking trail.
 A miniature golf course surrounds an antique carousel near the south entrance to the park.
 Gas-powered motorboats are not allowed on the lake.

-Services

-At the snack bar/boathouse visitors can purchase chips, drinks, and other snacks.
-Pavilions can be reserved for parties or other special occasions.
-An antique carousel runs during the summer, and there are playgrounds near the pavilions.
-Close to the playground are picnic areas with grills.
-A wide range of summer camps are available during the summer.